aappddeevv/scalajs-reaction/README.md

 [Demo](http://aappddeevv.github.io/scalajs-react/static/index.html).

 scalajs-react supports fragments and the new context provider in react v16.3.
+A future version will support react-native.

 ## Usage
 Include the library in your build: